impriyanshu9/Programming-Pathshala-Assignment/README.md

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to Nexcent, please follow our Contribution Guidelines to ensure a smooth collaboration process.

-## Issues and Bug Reports

-If you encounter any issues or would like to report a bug, please use our [Issue Tracker](https://github.com/Anzi15/nexcent/issues) to submit detailed information.
-We appreciate your feedback!

 ## License